lesiw/ops/README.md

 Ensure the [Go toolchain][go] is installed.

-Install this file to `ops/main.go`.
+Add a file to `.ops/main.go`, for example:

 ```go
 package main